hashicorp/terraform/website/docs/cli/commands/init.html.md

   You can use `-plugin-dir` as a one-time override for exceptional situations, such as if you are testing a local build of a provider plugin you are currently developing.
+- `-lockfile=MODE` Set a dependency lockfile mode.

+The valid values for the lockfile mode are as follows:

+- readonly: suppress the lockfile changes, but verify checksums against the information already recorded.
+It conflicts with the `-upgrade` flag.
+If you update the lockfile with third-party dependency management tools, it would be useful to control when it changes explicitly.

 ## Running `terraform init` in automation